MagdyLab/Pyneapple-Demo/README.md

 ### Starting the frontend

-Install the required frontend dependencies by first navigating to the frontend folder, and installing the required frontend dependencies using
+Install the required frontend dependencies by first navigating to the frontend folder, and go to "frontend/gpt_frontend" install the required frontend dependencies using

 ```
 $ npm install